-Our school offers an opportunity to students to celebrate birthday parties at school in the cafeteria during their time at school from 14:00 till 16:00.
+Our school offers an opportunity for students to celebrate birthday parties at school in the cafeteria during their time at school from 15:00 to 16:00.

-Parents need to let the school inform them about the party five days ahead, fill out the application form where they indicate the student's name, class, date of birth, date of the party and choose a menu.
+Parents need to inform the school about the party five days ahead, call the canteen manager 595094454 for details or fill out the application form where they indicate the student's name, class, date of birth, and date of the party, and choose a menu.